fransakeson/ha_ev_charging/README.md

 ## HomeAssistant, Easee, ID.4 Smart Charging + Load Balance ##
-Was based on https://github.com/kotope/ha_nordpool_cheapest_hours, but close to 100% rewritten
+Was based on https://github.com/kotope/ha_nordpool_cheapest_hours, along with the comments section in https://www.creatingsmarthome.com/index.php/2022/09/17/home-assistant-nord-pool-spot-prices-and-how-to-automate-devices-for-cheapest-hours/, but close to 100% is rewritten.

+This package uses Nordpool, Easee and VW WeConned ID integrations (add links)

 TODO:
 * If car_ready_at is tomorrow AND tomorrow_valid=false, only use today - CHECK IF DONE?